damontic/Personal_Blog/content/home/about.md

 # Biography

-David Alberto Montaño Fetecua is a DevOps/SRE at S4N.
-Having experience as an Operating Systems teacher, he is pationate about GNU/Linux and Programming.
+David Alberto Montaño Fetecua is a DevOps/SRE at [S4N](http://s4n.co).
+Beause of his experience as an [Operating Systems teacher](https://sites.google.com/site/unalso2012) at the [National University of Colombia](http://unal.edu.co/), he became pationate about [GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.en.html) and Programming.
 He is currently automating multiple software pipelines for different software projects so that they can be deployed in different environments such as on-premise and on the cloud.

 Motivated and pationate, David Montaño does his best to learn something new everyday and to share knowledge and experience with others to solve problems as a team.